kholodalabdulrhman7/StoreFood/README.md

 ## Manager stories
 Manager: As a manager  I can Add the (Categories,products), familes proudctive ,price ,and  add the proudct either in sale or donate page.
 Manager: As manager  I can Update or Delete  the (Categories,products), familes proudctive ,price ,and  add the proudct either in sale or donate page.
+Manger:As manager I can add The Reality Video For  familes proudctive .

 ## Customer stories
  - AS customer I can show the categries .
  - As customer I can show the Prouct, Price, Cooked by which families.
+ -As customer I can show the Reality Video .
  - As customer I can add/delete the Product in the cart.
  - AS customer I can add prouct  on favorite/rate .
  - As customer I can Show donate Product .
  - AS customer I can communicate with the Customer Services.
+ -